drake1701/addons/AddOns/Rematch/readme.txt

 Future plans

-My addon-writing time should be picking up again now that holidays are passing.
-The present plans for Rematch are listed below, loosely grouped into three priorities.
+The present plans for Rematch are listed below roughly grouped into three priorities:

 Short term:
-- Look for multiple sources for breed data.
-- Queue recovery in the event of a server mass petID reassignment.
-- Custom sorting of pets: by power, speed, favorites mixed with rest, reverse sort, etc.
-- Additional leveling pet preferences: vulnerable pet types, maybe resistant types.
-- Mass Export/Import of teams.
+- Rework how teams are organized internally.
+(Specifically: index either by npcID or by name, and change ordered list to unordered table)
+- Rework how caged pets are dealt with: wait for original to return instead of potentially subtituting a lesser copy.
-- Somehow save for challenge posts (prompt to save after a successful battle with a non-wild pet?)
+- Prompt to save after a successful battle with a non-wild pet if a team is not saved for the npcID you just fought (like challenge posts).
-- Allow the window to be resized horizontally the way it can be resized vertically now.
+- A method of tagging pets, owned or not, with custom tags.
+- Mark a team tab to be used with the minimap button.

 Mid term:
-- Allow re-ordering teams into an arbitrary order within a group.
-- Re-evaluate UI:
+- Rework UI:
   - See about making the UI less "dense".
- - The small square buttons could afford to be wider.
+  - The small square buttons could afford to be bigger.
   - An alternate view of current pets that stacks them vertically.
-- Pet Treat, Lesser Pet Treat and Safari Hat buttons in the collapsed view, with cooldown spinners on the treats to tell how much time is left on the buff.
-- Some alternate method of tagging pets.
-A "second" favorites at least.
-- A way to pick a new leveling pet while the window is collapsed.
+- Update sharing teams:
+  - Include notes and preferences in Import/Export/Send/Receive of teams.
+  - Battle.net support for sharing teams.
+  - Mass Export/Import of teams.
 - A "favorite filters" system.
+- Add right-click menus to pets on the team cards.

 Long term:
 - Rework the pet card to get more information on the card, such as breeds owned.
-- Rematch journal companion: maybe throw in the towel and integrate Rematch into the journal.
+- Rematch journal companion: maybe throw in the towel and integrate Rematch into the journal with a separate optional module.
 - Understudy pet slot on the pet card for loading an alternate pet if that pet is dead or injured.
 - Possibly some method of choosing alternate teams if the saved team has dead or injured pets.
+- A help or tutorial system.

 If you have any comments, suggestions or bugs to report feel free to post them here in the comments.
 Thanks!